rancher/dashboard/PLUGINS.md

 Open a web browser to https://127.0.0.1:8005 and you'll see a new 'Example' nav item in the top-level slide-in menu.

-The `testplugin` package created here doesn't do much other than add a new product to the UI, which results in the new navigation item,
+The `testplugin` package created here doesn't do much other than add a new product to the UI, which results in the new navigation item.

 The developer experience is still the same - you can edit the code in `pkg/testplugin` and the UI will hot-reload to reflect the updates you make.